piresn/espresso/readme.md

 The easiest way to update the database is to update the input_files.yaml file and re-run the createDatabase.R script.

 If there is no access to the original count data files from a previous database, then create a new database using a new set of samples and merge the old and new databases.
+Make sure that there is no overlap between the sample names and group names of the two databases.